tbyte80/suncalc/README.md

 | `nightEnd`      | night ends (morning astronomical twilight starts)                        |
 | `nauticalDawn`  | nautical dawn (morning nautical twilight starts)                         |
 | `dawn`          | dawn (morning nautical twilight ends, morning civil twilight starts)     |

+### Extreme regions

+In some cases there is no Date object returned.
+This can be true for polar regions and close to polar regions where certain twilight phases or even day or night might not be present for example during summer and winter.
+Instead of a Date object
+a boolean is returned indicating the reason why the twilight phase doesn't begin or end. `true` is returned if the sun is always up and `false` otherwise.

+### Further notes

 ```javascript
 SunCalc.addTime(/*Number*/ angleInDegrees, /*String*/ morningName, /*String*/ eveningName)